 What are some of the most common herbal supplements?

 The following list of common herbal supplements is for informational purposes only.
 Talk to your doctor to discuss specific your medical conditions or symptoms.
 Do not self-diagnose, and talk to your doctor before taking any herbal supplements.

 This shrub-like plant of eastern North America derives its name from the Native American word for "rough" (referring to its root structure).
 It is generally used for menopausal conditions, painful menstruation, uterine spasms, and vaginitis.

 Often used to strengthen the body's immune system, echinacea is also considered a prevention against colds and flu.
 This U.S. native plant is also called the purple coneflower.

-Oil from this night-blooming, bright yellow flowering plant may be helpful in reducing symptoms of arthritis, premenstrual syndrome (PMS).
+Oil from this night-blooming, bright yellow flowering plant may be helpful in reducing symptoms of arthritis and premenstrual syndrome (PMS).

 The pain-relieving properties of feverfew have been used for migraine headaches, as well as for menstrual cramps.

-Garlic is generally used for cardiovascular conditions, including high cholesterol and triglyceride levels associated with the risk of atherosclerosis, a disorder of the arteries caused by cholesterol and plaque deposits in the artery walls.
+Garlic is generally used for cardiovascular conditions, including high cholesterol and triglyceride levels associated with the risk of atherosclerosis.

 This herb is used for many conditions associated with aging, including poor circulation and memory loss.